 You can only take the deduction to the extent your business earns a profit.
 Therefore, it cannot create a loss or widen your loss.

-The major advantage of taking Section 179 deduction is the upfront expense in the first year.
+The primary advantage of taking Section 179 deduction is the upfront expense in the first year.
 However, when you sell the property, the IRS treats this amount as depreciation recapture.
 This gets taxed at a higher rate (up to 37% plus 3.8% net investment tax) than the capital gains tax rate.
 If you deduct depreciation over the average 27.5 year recovery period, the tax on that portion of the gain is 25% plus the 3.8%.